latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-3/solution.md

 ## Prerequisites

 Please make sure thet you successfully completed [Challenge 2](../challenge-2/solution.md) before continuing with this challenge.
 Please also make sure to review the [prerequisites](https://learn.microsoft.com/en-us/azure/migrate/how-to-build-a-business-case#prerequisites) for the business case.

 ### **Task 1: Build a business case**

-Open the [Azure Portal](https://portal.azure.com) and navigate to the previousley created Azure Migrate project.
+Open the [Azure Portal](https://portal.azure.com) and navigate to the previously-created Azure Migrate project.
 Select *Servers, databases and web apps*, make sure that the right Azure Migrate Project is selected and click *Build business case*.

 ![image](./img/bc1.png)